 Location: 118 km (75 miles) southwest of Arusha.

-Year round but dry season (June – September) for sheer numbers of animals.
+Year around but dry season (June – September) is a great time to view animals.